Gteditor99/BAT-DDOS-Nzen2/README.md

 then there is a textbook set variable command, (Which then is echoed to log.txt) and then a few danger messages,
 The ddos actually happens.
-It will repeat ping requests that will down the shields on your 2003 Arsenel Bird. ;) BELKA DID EVERYTHING WRONG!!!
+It will repeat ping requests that will down the shields on your 2003 Arsenal Bird. ;) BELKA DID EVERYTHING WRONG!!!

 Code: